Mercedes-Benz McDonough Service Center is coming soon. We're now hiring! Learn More.

 Let's explore the five luxury SUVs that provide access to three rows.
 Mercedes-Benz models with this capability are perfect for families and adventurers in various ways.
 Then, visit Mercedes-Benz of Atlanta South when you're ready to take the wheel of your top choice.

 Adding a three-row Mercedes-Benz SUV to your garage is an exciting time.
-While the third row is typically designed for younger kids, some options provide larger areas that can more comfortably fit adults.
+While the third row is typically designed for younger children or teenagers, some options provide larger areas that can comfortably fit adults.
 Get an idea of what you can expect from these models below.

-Mercedes-Benz GLS Mercedes-Benz GLE Mercedes-Benz GLB EQS SUV From Mercedes-Benz EQB From Mercedes-Benz
+Mercedes-Benz GLS Mercedes-Benz GLE Mercedes-Benz GLB EQB From Mercedes-Benz EQS From Mercedes-Benz

-Vehicle Classification Full-Size SUV Midsize SUV Compact SUV Midsize EV SUV Compact EV SUV
+Vehicle Classification Full-Size SUV Midsize SUV Compact SUV Compact EV SUV Full-size EV SUV

 Seating Capacity 7 (standard) / 6 (optional) 5 (standard) / 7 (optional) 5 (standard) / 7 (optional) 5 (standard) / 7 (optional) 5 (standard) / 7 (optional)

-Cargo Room (Behind Third-Row Seats) 17.4 cu ft Not officially released 12.4 cu ft Not officially released Not officially released
+Cargo Room (Behind Third-Row Seats) 17.4 cu ft Not officially released 12.4 cu ft 25.9 cu ft Not officially released

 Mercedes-Benz GLS

-As the 2025 Mercedes-Benz SUV with the most passenger space, the Mercedes-Benz GLS is the only vehicle in our lineup that comes standard with seven-passenger seating.
+As the 2026 Mercedes-Benz SUV with the most passenger space, the Mercedes-Benz GLS is the only vehicle in our lineup that comes standard with three-row, seven-passenger seating.
 By default, the second row is a three-person bench seat with power-folding technology to simplify access to the third row.
-An available six-passenger configuration can be chosen free of cost, which gives you two second-row captain's chairs with individualized adjustments and armrests.
+An available six-passenger configuration can be chosen without additional cost, which gives you two second-row captain's chairs with individualized adjustments and armrests.

 Size is a highlight of the GLS.
 As the largest Mercedes-Benz SUV, it gets up to 84.7 cubic feet of cargo capacity with all rear seats folded – perfect for large grocery hauls, two-person road trips, and much more.
-It is approximately 205 inches in length and 79.9 inches in width without mirrors; you and your family get the room to stretch and the presence to command the road.
-Speaking of commanding the road, the GLS runs on a 375-horsepower powertrain as standard.
-However, a V-8 is also available, delivering a robust 510 horsepower and a 5.8-second 0-60 mph time.
+It is 205 inches in length and 79.9 inches in width without mirrors; you and your family get the room to stretch and the presence to command the road.
+In terms of performance, the GLS runs with a 375-horsepower powertrain.
+However, a V-8 is also available, delivering a robust 510 horsepower and a 4.7-second 0-60 mph time.

 Mercedes-Benz GLE

-The Mercedes-Benz GLE is another option for our Mercedes-Benz SUVs with third-row seating.
-This 194.3-inch long model is standard with seating for five people but offers an add-on package for its seven-seater configuration.
-Along with a third row, this package boasts power-sliding and folding second-row seats and two USB-C ports for your two back passengers.
+The Mercedes-Benz GLE is a midsize option within the collection of Mercedes-Benz SUVs with third-row seating.
+This 194.3-inch-long model is standard with seating for five people but offers an add-on package for its seven-seater configuration.
+Along with a third row, this package boasts power-sliding and folding second-row seats and two USB-C ports for your third-row passengers.

 Specific third-row measurements have not been released by Mercedes-Benz as of this writing.
 However, what we do know is that up to 74.9 cubic feet of cargo capacity is available behind the front row.
 This SUV comes standard with heated front seats, a power tilt/slide sunroof, and aluminum roof rails.
-A 380-horsepower plug-in hybrid variant is available, but it does not offer the available three-row package.
-Meanwhile, the gasoline-powered 2025 GLE with mild-hybrid technology churns out a range from 255 to 510 horsepower, depending on the configuration.
+A 381-horsepower plug-in hybrid variant is available, but it does not offer the available three-row package.
+Meanwhile, the gasoline-powered 2026 GLE has an output that starts at 255 horsepower and goes all the way up to 510 horsepower, depending on the configuration.

 Mercedes-Benz GLB

-Flexibility is at the core of the 2025 Mercedes-Benz GLB.
-Similar to the GLE, the GLB comes standard with five-passenger seating but offers the option for a third row.
-When equipped with a third row, the passenger capacity rises to seven, complemented by EASY-ENTRY second-row seating that can slide an additional 5 inches for simpler third-row access.
+Flexibility is at the core of the 2026 Mercedes-Benz GLB.
+Similar to the GLE, the GLB comes standard with five-passenger seating but offers the choice for a third row.
+When equipped with a third row, the passenger capacity rises to seven, complemented by EASY ENTRY® second-row seating that can slide an additional 5 inches for simpler third-row access.

-The 64-color ambient LED lighting system, power liftgate, and heated front seats with memory are standard, while high-quality amenities like heated and cooled front cupholders, soft-close doors, and Nappa leather upholstery are available.
+An illuminated entry system, power liftgate, and power front seats with memory are standard, while high-quality amenities like 64-color LED ambient lighting, heated front seats, and leather upholstery are available.
 The second row integrates a 40/20/40 split-fold function, and the available third row boasts a 50/50 split-fold feature.
-In terms of performance, the 2025 GLB comes standard with a 221-horsepower 2.0-liter four-cylinder engine with mild-hybrid drive for an efficient experience.
+In terms of performance, the 2026 GLB comes standard with a 221-horsepower 2.0-liter inline-4 engine with mild-hybrid drive for an efficient experience.

 EQS SUV From Mercedes-Benz

-There are even a couple of electric Mercedes-Benz SUVs with third-row seats available.
-The EQS SUV from Mercedes-Benz offers exceptional standard features, including four-zone automatic climate control, heated and ventilated front seats, leather upholstery, and a Nappa leather steering wheel.
+There are even a couple of electric Mercedes-Benz SUVs with third-row seating available.
+The EQS SUV from Mercedes-Benz offers exceptional standard features, including four-zone automatic climate control, heated and ventilated front seats, and leather upholstery.
 While seating for five is standard, you can add the optional third row for a seven-passenger layout.
-With it equipped, the second row can move forward almost 1 foot to grant easier entry to the third row.
+With it equipped, the second row can move forward to grant easier entry to the third row.

-Thanks to the standard 355-horsepower motor that gets you to 60 mph in just 6.5 seconds, every drive with your family will feel fun and exciting in the EQS SUV.
-The available powertrain renders 536 horsepower and an even quicker 4.5-second 0-60 mph run.
-Discover the full list of features and specs of the 2025 EQS SUV from Mercedes-Benz today.
+Thanks to the standard 355-horsepower motor that gets you to 60 mph in just 5.9 seconds, every drive with your family will feel fun and exciting in the EQS SUV.
+The available powertrain renders 536 horsepower and an even quicker 4.6-second 0-60 mph run.
+Discover the full list of features and specs of the new EQS SUV from Mercedes-Benz today.

 EQB From Mercedes-Benz

 Finally, the EQB from Mercedes-Benz can be configured to a three-row SUV design; it's a five-passenger layout by default.
-Ample comforts and conveniences are offered in the 2025 EQB, including power-adjustable front seats, MB-Tex upholstery, a 10.25-inch touchscreen, and pre-entry climate control.
+At this time, there is no confirmation from the brand that there will be a 2026 model; however, ample comforts and conveniences are offered in the 2025 EQB, including power-adjustable front seats with three-position memory, MB-Tex upholstery, a 10.25-inch touchscreen, and pre-entry climate control.
 Like the previous models, the EQB SUV's second row can slide forward, helping passengers get into the back row more gracefully.

 Behind the wheel, the EQB favors an easy-to-handle drive.
 The standard 188-horsepower front-mounted electric motor provides an impressive all-electric range for an urban commuter.
 Opt for the dual-motor setup, and the EQB delivers 288 horsepower.
 Meanwhile, its 184.4-inch length and 72.2-inch width (without mirrors) make parking, navigating intersections, and more easier.
 You can enjoy up to 61.8 cubic feet of storage space with the rear rows down, too.